-Today, women have more options than ever to find and select a suitable birth process.
-Options include increasing numbers of hospitals, obstetricians, and midwives that are offering women the choice of having a baby at a birth center.
+Today, women have more options than ever to find and select a suitable birth center.
+Options include increasing numbers of hospitals, obstetricians, and midwives that are offering women the choice of giving birth at a birth center.

-For women with a low risk pregnancy who desire a more natural birth experience, a birth center might be the solution.
+For women with a low risk pregnancy who desire a more natural birth experience, a birth center might be a good option.
 It is always best to research the birthing centers in your location to find one that best meets your needs.
-If you are one of the many women weighing the pros and cons of home birth, or if you and your partner have a desire to compromise on a birth location, a birthing center can be a good option.
+If you are one of the many women weighing the pros and cons of a home birth, or if you and your partner have a desire to compromise on a birth location, a birthing center can be a good alternative.

 What should you expect from a birth center?